 2. AI/NLP-based bot

 The AI-powered chatbot does not use a predefined script but is able to analyze the context and answer questions by itself.
-Such chatbot, that learns from previous answers saved in the database, improves by itself, creating more sophisticated and personalized conversations.
+Such a chatbot, that learns from previous answers saved in the database, improves by itself, creating more sophisticated and personalized conversations.
 NLP (Natural Language Processing) is an indispensable component of AI chatbots, as it allows them to interpret human speech and respond appropriately.
-They can even understand the user's intent (what the user wants to talk about).
+They can even understand the user's intent.

 3. Hybrid chatbots

 If it is hard to understand from the beginning what type of chatbot is right for you, start with a simple rule-based chatbot.
-Testing it for a while will let you a better vision of the next improvements.
+Testing it will give you a better idea of how to improve.

 Must-Have Features of a Chatbot